The Character Theory of a Complex Group: Introduction

 Here ${\wt G}/G$ denotes the simultaneous resolution

 and the map $p$ forgets the flag $B'$, while the map $\delta$ forgets the group element $g$.

 The global version of the Springer sheaf

 is the fundamental example of a character sheaf.
+(Some might prefer to shift $\cS_G$ so that it lies in the heart of the standard $t$-structure.)
 According to~\cite{HK}, it coincides with Harish Chandra's adjoint-equivariant holonomic system of differential equations obtained by setting all of the Casimir operators to zero. \end{example}